 Management: reduction of immunosuppression

 Reduction in immunosuppression is the cornerstone of BKV management.
-However there is no clear consensus on the viral load above which therapy should be altered.
-10,000 copies/ ml is a possible reference point, but as assays are generally not standardised, this can only be considered a rough guide.
+However there is no clear consensus on the viral load above which therapy should be altered but above 1,000 iu / ml (approximatley 10,000 copies / ml) appears to corrleate well with BKVAN.

 The most robust data supports initially reducing or stoppping the antimetabolite (generally MMF), with later reductions in tacrolimus if viraemia or nephropathy persists.
 Other options include switching tacrolimus for cyclosporine or even sirolimus.